n-takeishi/learning-kis/README.md

 This is a demo implementation of the following paper.

-Naoya Takeishi, Yoshinobu Kawahara, and Takehisa Yairi, "Learning Koopman Invariant Subspaces for Dynamic Mode Decomposition," in *Advances in Neural Information Processing Systems (Proc. of NIPS)*, vol. 30, 2017. (to appear)
+Naoya Takeishi, Yoshinobu Kawahara, and Takehisa Yairi, "Learning Koopman Invariant Subspaces for Dynamic Mode Decomposition," in *Advances in Neural Information Processing Systems (Proc. of NIPS)*, vol. 30, pp. 1130-1140, 2017.

 arXiv preprint: <https://arxiv.org/abs/1710.04340>